 Shoulder Season Sarge

 First up was a Saturday, November 2nd trip to Mount Carrigan.
-We started at first light before all the weekend warriors came rolling in so we had Sawyer River Road, closed from washouts of the December 2023 storm, and Signal Ridge Trails all to ourselves until halfway back down the mountain.
+We started at first light before all the weekend warriors came rolling in so we had Sawyer River Road, closed from washouts of the December 2023 storm, and Signal Ridge Trail all to ourselves until halfway back down the mountain.
 Other than a little rime ice on the summit tower it was smooth sailing, unfortunately Signal Ridge and the summit was in the clouds, so no views were to be had which is a bummer since the summit tower has one of the best views in the White Mountains.

 Sarge on an old skidder road which is off trail that cuts off a switchback about halfway up the mountain.
 Sarge on the summit tower